 Built-in preamp.
 Silent violins feature an onboard preamp that allows greater control over your sound.
 Several tonal options (like “reverb”) can be applied to your sound while you are listening on headphones or while you are performing with your amp!
 Typically you would want to plug an electric violin into a separate preamp before plugging it into an amp in order to possess the most control over the tone.
 But silent violins have this feature built in to the body of the instrument so you don’t have to worry about getting a separate preamp!

 We have several different options of silent violins.
 Our most popular silent violin is the “Plug ‘n Play” (PPV24T is an outfit and PPV24TS is an outfit with an amplifier).
 This comes with either four or five strings and has several color options.
-We also carry the Yamaha silent violins (SV250 and SV200) the NS Design series.
+We also carry the Yamaha silent violins (SV250 and SV200), and the NS Design series.
 These are similar to the Plug ‘n Play but offer a greater refinement of sound.